MARCspec/MARCspec/marc-spec.md

 ### SubSpec interpretation

-1. For repeatable *subSpecs*, if one *subSpec* gets validated as true, the preceding spec gets referenced (OR).
+1. For __chained sets of subTerms__, if one *subTerm set* gets validated as true, the preceding spec gets referenced (OR) as log as all other *repeated SubSpecs* are validated as true.
-2. For encapsulated *subSpecs*, if one *subSpec* gets validated as false, the preceding spec doesn't get referenced (AND).
+2. For __repeatable subSpecs__, if one *subSpec* gets validated as false, the preceding spec doesn't get referenced (AND).
 3. For omitted *fieldTag* on a *subTerm*, the last explicitly given *fieldTag* is the current *fieldTag*.
 4. As a shortcut, the left hand *subTerm* might be omitted.
 This implicitly makes the last explicitly given *fieldTag* plus the last explicitly given *characterSpec* or *subfieldTagSpec* the current (left hand) *subTerm*.
 5. If the left hand *subTerm* is omitted, as a shortcut for the operator ```=```, the operator can also be omitted.